 The rarity and cost of manufacturing will also affect the price of drum wood types.
 Let’s dive right into the different wood types that make for the best drum shells!

 What Is the Best Wood for Drum Shells?

 Polar is the wood of choice for the best beginner drum sets – delivering a pleasant pop with delightful warm tones.
-Poplar provides a well-rounded tone and at a great price.
+Poplar drum shells provide a well-rounded tone at a great price.

 The best drum set brands typically reserved Maple wood for their most expensive drum kits, but it’s great to see Maple making its way towards the intermediate level drum set market too.
-Maple sounds excellent across all tuning ranges, and these drums make outstanding all-around performers.
+Maple drum shells excellent across all tuning ranges, and these drums make outstanding all-around performers.

-Beech is a less commonly used wood in drum set manufacturing but makes an excellent alternative.
-It produces a sound similar to Birch but offers a slightly warmer tone while still being expressive.
+Beech is a less commonly used drum shell material but it is an excellent alternative used in high-end drum sets.
+It produces drum sounds similar to Birch but offers a slightly warmer tone while still being expressive.